Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2016-10-10-shared-component-properties.md

 ## Purpose

-Extend AEM functionality to allow components to be configured with shared content and properties that apply across all instances of a component (or in some cases multiple components) for an entire site.
+Extend AEM functionality to allow components to be configured with shared content and properties that apply across all instances of that component (or in some cases multiple components) on an entire site.

 ### Features of Shared Component Properties:
 - Component-specific "shared" properties can be configured for any component by adding a new "shared properties" dialog